| A False Find Let me tell you a story concerning an ES mission two months ago here

 residential street.
 Several ground teams were dispatched to

+investigate.
 What they found was a faked plane wreck in a clearing behind some

 mobile homes.
 It had apparently been created to look like a crashed